zhaoou/notes/generic/javaGenerics.md

 public void drawAll(List<? extends Shape> shapes)
 ```

-Upper bounded wildcards are inclusive, this method can accept any List of Shapes, in addition to any List of any subtypes of Shape.
+Wildcards are inclusive, i.e. this method can accept any List of Shapes, in addition to any List of any subtypes of Shape.

 Examine:
 ```